vlaskinarita/Radar-Hack-Albion-DarkStore/README.md

 This version is converted to net 9.0, but has ~100 errors after conversion from 4.8(original) and can't be run head-on.

-discord for cht about here: https://discord.gg/rKKVqUdP3p
+discord for chat about repeir this version and how to launch ut here: https://discord.gg/rKKVqUdP3p

 video instructions for installation and configuration of radar here: https://www.youtube.com/@W4RPWISH voiced by the author - Russian language.